 Deer flies and horse flies can easily ruin an outdoor experience.
 They swarm, ricochet off your skin and buzz around your ears.
 Their bites are nearly as painful as bee stings, and they’re absolutely relentless in their pursuit.
 But there are a few things you can do to fight back.

-Over the years, outdoor enthusiasts have experimented with different methods of repelling — or at least discouraging — these flies, of which there are over 350 species living throughout the United States and Canada.
+Over the years, outdoor enthusiasts have experimented with different methods of repelling — or at least discouraging — these flies, of which there are more than 350 species living throughout the United States and Canada.

 Here are a few things to try: